mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 Expect `PASSED: 32 steps`.
 Then reset the database again before the real run.
 `-a` means nothing to it — the mock backend has no VM — so one mock pass covers both accelerators.

+**Build the base image first, from this repository.** `docker build` at `examples/cc/base_image` — the published `mlcommons/medperf-confidential-benchmark-base:0.0.1` has been seen to lag `cc/medperf_cc`, and a workload built on a stale one dies before it starts with a `KeyError` out of `assets/mock/backend.py`.
+The run still reports 31 passing steps and fails only at **Submit the result**, so the symptom is a long way from the cause.

 ## Paths